EastfordCommunicator/website/articles/33/2/ashford-rd-bridge.md

+---
-HEAD: Ashford Road bridge project slated for 2027
+title: "Ashford Road bridge project slated for 2027"
+layoutNumber:
+---

-SUB HEAD: Traffic to be detoured for months during bridge reconstruction
+*Traffic to be detoured for months during bridge reconstruction*

 EASTFORD --- The bridge over Bigelow Brook on Ashford Road has stood firm since 1937.
 In 2027, 90 years after it first was constructed, it